Top 5 Prehistoric Predators of Ice Age North America

 So how do we know about these creatures?
 One of the greatest resources is the La Brea Tar Pits, located in Los Angeles, California.
 While modern-day Los Angeles may seem like an unlikely place to collect information about prehistoric predators, the Tar Pits have provided a massive wealth of knowledge when it comes to ice-age animals.

-While some of their relatives can still be found in North and South America, and in other locations around the globe, none of these amazing prehistoric predators survive to modern day.
+While some of their relatives can still be found in North and South America, and in other locations around the globe, none of these amazing prehistoric predators survive in modern-day.

 1. Smilodon Fatalis: The Saber-toothed Cat